Categories: Technology, Copyright, Games, iPhone, Macintosh, PalmT3, YouTube

 Progress ain't everything

 When I moved off the Amiga to other platforms, I left behind a number of interesting hardware tricks required for producing the sterling graphics the platform was known for.
-When trying to use the Amiga file formats on other platforms, the results were n… more »
+When trying to use the Amiga file formats on other platforms, the results were… more »

 Pseudo-random changes to iTunes Store application pricing